Analytic extensions of constant mean curvature one geometric catenoids in de Sitter 3-space: Maximal catenoids in

-We next consider the parabolic G-catenoid $f_P$ in \eqref{eq:p-catenoid}.
-We let $\mc P$ be the subset of $\R^3_1$ defined by \eqref{eq:p2}.
-As shown in Example \ref{ex:P2}, $\mc P$ (cf. \eqref{eq:FP}) has the structure of a real analytic $2$-dimensional DC-manifold with a cone point $\mb 0$.
-Moreover, the inclusion map $\Phi_P:\mc P \hookrightarrow \R^3_1$ is a real analytic DC-immersion which gives an analytic extension of the map $f_P$.
-The closure of $\mc P\setminus f_P(\R^2)$ coincides with the light-like line $L:=\{(t,-t,0)\,;\,t\in \R\}$.
-Thus, $\Phi_P$ is a real analytic ZMC DC-immersion.
-Moreover, $\mc P$ is analytically complete (cf. Example \ref{ex:P2}).

-On the other hand, the analytic extension $\mc H$ (cf. \eqref{eq:FH}) of the image of $f_H$ is given by \eqref{eq:S}, which is a singly periodic maximal surface with cone-like singular points $\Sigma:=\{(0, n\pi, 0)\,;\, n\in \Z\}$ with respect to the inclusion map: as shown in Example \ref{ex:H0}, $\mc H$ is a real analytic DC-manifold of dimension $2$ and the inclusion map $\Phi_H:\mc H\hookrightarrow \R^3_1$ gives a real analytic DC-immersion as an analytic extension of $f_H$ (cf. Example \ref{ex:H2}). $\mc H$ is symmetric with respect to the isometric involution $ \R^3_1\ni (t,x,y)\mapsto (t,2n\pi-x,y)\in \R^3_1, $ which fixes the two sets of light-like lines $ \mc L_n^{\pm}:=\{(t,n\pi,\pm t)\,;\,t\in \R\}$, and the image of the map $f_H$ is just half of it (cf.\ \cite{FKKRSUYY2}).
-As a consequence, $\Phi_H$ is a real analytic ZMC DC-immersion.
-As shown in Example \ref{ex:H2}, $\mc H$ is analytically complete.

 It is known that there are only two congruence classes of W-catenoids up to a homothety (cf.~Imaizumi-Kato \cite{IK}).
-One is represented by the elliptic catenoid $f_E$, which is analytically complete, as mentioned above.
-The other is represented by the maximal surface $ f_K(u,v) $ given in \eqref{eq:A-cat-max}, which is the Kobayashi surface of order $2$ of type $(0,0, \pi,\pi)$ in \cite{FKKRUY4}.
-This surface has an analytic extension which coincides with the graph of $t=x \tanh y$, as mentioned in the introduction, which is analytically complete as shown in Example \ref{ex:intro}.
+One is represented by the elliptic G-catenoid $f_E$, which is analytically complete, as mentioned above.
+The other is represented by the maximal surface $f_K$ given in \eqref{eq:A-cat-max}, which is the Kobayashi surface of order $2$ of type $(0,0, \pi,\pi)$ in \cite{FKKRUY4}.
+This surface has an analytic extension as the graph of $t=x \tanh y$, which is analytically complete (cf. Theorem \ref{Cor:EPHK}).